mmm/ensemble-ganglia/README.markdown

 # Ganglia

-This is an Ensemble formula for Ganglia.
+This is an ubuntu juju charm for Ganglia.

-Find out more about [Ensemble](http://ensemble.ubuntu.com/).
+Find out more about [Ubuntu juju](http://juju.ubuntu.com/).

 # Installation